 Why is organic farming better?
 Spotlight on our organic cattle, dairy & Creamery

-You may have noticed that the UK’s dairy industry is under scrutiny over the poor treatment of animals, unethical methods of production and the exhaustion of land.
+The UK’s dairy industry has been scrutinised over the poor treatment of animals, unethical methods of production and the exhaustion of land.
 At the same time, demand for milk is increasing and it’s important to know the differences between organic milk and regular milk so that you can make a conscious choice as a consumer.
 Here, we offer an insight into our organic cattle, just one example of why organic farming is better for our health and the planet.

 Reversing environmental damage